MicrosoftDocs/power-platform/power-platform/admin/environments-overview.md

 ### Environment details

-You can see some the details of your environments by selecting an environment.
+You can see some of the details of your environments by selecting an environment.
 Select **See all** to see more environment details.

 > [!div class="mx-imgBorder"]
 > ![Environment details.](media/environment-details-see-all.png "Environment details")